-Fig. 12 Jitter-SNR curves of B1+4 synchro. (ab-m,ab-a,ab-m/2,ab-a/2) For prefilter $B1=\infty$, we verify that, for high SNR, the four synchronizer jitter-SNR curves tend to be similar.
-However, for low SNR, the variant asynchronous by both at rate with versions manual (ab-m) and automatic (ab-a) are better than the variant asynchronous by both at half rate with versions manual (ab-m/2) and automatic (ab-a/2).
-Fig.13 shows the jitter-SNR curves for the prefilter bandwidth B2=2.tx with the four synchronizers (ab-m, ab-a, ab-m/2, ab-a/2).
-ISBN: 978-988-19252-7-5 WCE 2014 Proceedings of the World Congress on Engineering 2014 Vol I, WCE 2014, July 2 - 4, 2014, London, U.K.
+For prefilter $B1=\infty$ , we verify that, for high SNR, the four synchronizer jitter-SNR curves tend to be similar.
+However, for low SNR, the variant asynchronous by both at bit rate with versions manual (ab-m) and automatic (ab-a) are better than the variant asynchronous by both at quarter bit rate with versions manual (ab-m/4) and automatic (ab-a/4).

+Fig.13 shows the jitter-SNR curves for the prefilter bandwidth B2=2.tx with the four synchronizers (ab-m, ab-a, ab-m/4, ab-a/4).

 For prefilter B2=2.tx, we verify that, it becomes the jitter-SNR curves more similar between themselves.
 For high SNR, it degrades slightly the jitter-SNR curves.
 However, for low SNR it benefits significantly the jitter - SNR curves.

-Fig.14 shows the jitter-SNR curves for the prefilter bandwidth B3=1.tx with the four synchronizers (ab-m, ab-a, ab-m/2, ab-a/2).
+Fig.14 shows the jitter-SNR curves for the prefilter bandwidth B3=1.tx with the four synchronizers (ab-m, ab-a, ab-m/4, ab-a/4).

-Fig.14 Jitter-SNR curves of B3+4 synchro. (ab-m,ab-a,ab-m/2,ab-a/2) For prefilter B3=1.tx, we verify that, it becomes the jitter-SNR curves still more similar between themselves.
+For prefilter B3=1.tx, we verify that, it becomes the jitter-SNR curves still more similar between themselves.
 For high SNR, it degrades more the jitter-SNR curves.
 However, for low SNR, it benefits less the jitter-SNR curves.

+V. CONCLUSIONS

-V. CONCLUSIONS We studied three prefilter bandwidths (B1= ∞ , B2=2.tx, B3=1.tx) with four synchronizers, one variant asynchronous by both transitions at rate with versions manual (ab-m) and automatic (ab-a) and other variant asynchronous by both at half rate with versions manual (ab-m/2) and automatic (aba/2).
-Then, we measured their jitter - SNR curves.
+We studied three prefilter bandwidths $(B1=\infty, B2=2.tx, B3=1.tx)$ with four synchronizers, one variant asynchronous by both transitions at bit rate with versions manual (ab-m) and automatic (ab-a) and other variant asynchronous by both at quarter bit rate with versions manual (ab-m/4) and automatic (ab-a/4).
+Then, we measured the jitter-SNR curves.

 We observed that, in general, the output jitter curves decreases gradually with the input SNR increasing.

-For prefilter B1=∞ (greater), we verified that, for high SNR, the four synchronizers jitter curves tend to be similar, this is comprehensible since all the synchronizers are digital and have similar noise margin.
-However, for low SNR, the variant asynchronous by both at rate with its versions manual (ab-m) and automatic (ab-a) is better than the variant asynchronous by both at half rate with its versions manual (ab-m/2) and automatic (ab-a/2), this is comprehensible because the variant by both transitions at rate has minus states than the variant by both at half rate and then, the time to pass from the error state to the correct state is lesser.
-For prefilter $B_2=2.tx(medium)$, we verified that, it becomes the jitter-SNR curves more similar between themselves.
+For prefilter $B1=\infty$ (greater), we verified that, for high SNR, the four synchronizers jitter curves tend to be similar, this is comprehensible since all the synchronizers are digital and have similar noise margin.
+However, for low SNR, the variant asynchronous by both at bit rate with its versions manual (ab-m) and automatic (ab-a) is better than the variant asynchronous by both at quarter bit rate with its versions manual (ab-m/4) and automatic (ab-a/4), this is comprehensible since the variant by both transitions at bit rate has minus states than the variant by both at quarter rate and then, the time to pass from the error state to the correct state is lesser in the 1st case.

+For prefilter $B_2=2.tx(medium)$ , we verified that, it becomes the jitter-SNR curves more similar between themselves.
 For high SNR, it degrades slightly the jitter-SNR curves.
 However, for low SNR, it benefits significantly the jitter-SNR curves.

 For prefilter B3=1.tx (lesser), we verify that, it becomes the jitter-SNR curves still more similar between themselves.
 For high SNR, it degrades more the jitter-SNR curves.
 Also, for low SNR, it benefits less the jitter-SNR curves.

 So, the prefilter, for high SNR, distorts the signal what is prejudicial, for low SNR, attenuates noise what is beneficial.

+The asynchronous automatic types at subrates have no jitter resonance zones.

 In the future, we are planning to extend the present study to other types of synchronizers.

+ACKNOWLEDGMENTS

-ACKNOWLEDGMENTS The authors are grateful to the program FCT (Foundation for sCience and Technology) / POCI2010.
+The authors are grateful to the program FCT (Foundation for sCience and Technology).